Haddon Heights, New Jersey: Education

-Haddon Heights Junior/Senior High School with 997 students in grades 7–12.
-The districts' high school also serves students from the neighboring communities of Barrington and Lawnside who attend the high school as part of sending/receiving relationships.
+Haddon Heights Junior/Senior High School with 926 students in grades 7–12.
+The districts' high school also serves students from the neighboring communities of Barrington and Lawnside who attend the high school for grades 9–12 as part of sending/receiving relationships with the three respective school districts.

 St. Rose of Lima School, founded in 1921, is a K–8 elementary school that operates under the auspices of the Roman Catholic Diocese of Camden.

 Baptist Regional School is a private, co-educational K–12 college-preparatory school governed by a board of directors in association with Haddon Heights Baptist Church (GARBC).
 The school offers an integrated curriculum with a conservative Christian worldview.